 The primary nutrient deficiency associated with taste loss is zinc.
 Zinc deficiency causes a reduction in the number and size of taste buds.
 Enzymes that require zinc are contained in the taste buds and play an important role in taste function.1,7

-Another important nutrient to taste is vitamin A, in which a deficiency causes atrophy of taste buds that each usually contain 50-100 taste receptors.
+Another important nutrient to taste is vitamin A. Vitamin A deficiency can cause the atrophy of taste buds, each of which usually contains 50 to 100 taste receptors.
 A vitamin B12 deficiency will contribute to atrophic glossitis and loss of taste sensation.4,7

 Loss of taste results from a change in a person’s response to any of the five taste modalities.
 Loss of perception of flavor results from damage to the olfaction system or trigeminal nerve that supplies somatosensation to the oral and perioral tissues.4